bigred76002/destiny-notes/Vow-of-the-Disciple.md

 **!!!IMPORTANT!!!**
 * Shielded Taken Knights MUST be killed by walnut beam, knocking them off the center platform is a WIPE since you cannot progress!

 In this room they always appear on the platform in the middle of the room.
 Resonant Shard holder needs to keep an eye on the timer to reset as late as possible to maximize time.
+You will only get 40 seconds added to the clock but you want to get as many of those as possible.
 You will need to look down to the platform and shoot from top as they always spawn in the same location.

 Team Left (Resonant Shard +1) kills/reads left corners of rooms and Team Right (VoG+1) the right.
 In this room only the 6th person is add clear/roam that can go on the opposite side of Taken blight cleanser.

-VoG CLEANSE has 3 cleansing locations.
+VoG CLEANSE has 3 cleansing locations:
-Entry right corner (where the Glyphkeeper spawns) cleanse right team and read then jumps across to exit left corner to cleanse left team at the bottom of the stairs.
-Then move to between left and right exit corners to have teams cleanse there.
-Exit  is at the north side of the room.
+* Entry right corner (where the Glyphkeeper spawns) cleanse right team and read
+* Then jumps across to left side to cleanse left team at the bottom of the stairs.
+* Then move to between left and right exit corners to have teams cleanse there.

+The exit  is at the north side of the room.
 Beware of the screebs here, they spawn right inside the doorway as it opens.
+Best practice is to either wait for them to spawn or just jump over them to a safe distance, then kill them immediately.

+**!!!IMPORTANT!!!**
-!!!IMPORTANT!!!
-Shielded Taken Knights MUST be killed by walnut beam, knocking them off the center platform is a WIPE since you cannot progress!
+* Shielded Taken Knights MUST be killed by walnut beam, knocking them off the center platform is a WIPE since you cannot progress!

 In this room they always appear on the platform in the middle of the room.
 Resonant Shard holder needs to keep an eye on the timer to reset as late as possible to maximize time.
 You will need to look down to the platform and shoot from top as they always spawn in the same location.